microsoft/dotnet-framework-docker/samples/dotnetapp/push-image-to-acr.md

 ## Build the Image

-The following instructions are a subset of the [dotnetapp sample](dotnetapp/README.md) instruction, assuming that you are starting from the root of the [dotnet-docker repo](https://github.com/dotnet/dotnet-docker).
+The following instructions are a subset of the [dotnetapp sample](dotnetapp/README.md) instruction, assuming that you are starting from the root of the [dotnet-framework-docker repo](https://github.com/microsoft/dotnet-framework-docker).

 ```console
 cd samples